EU Pay Transparency Directive Italy: A Compliance Guide

 50+ employees (existing) | Biennial | Two-year reference | Every 2 years |

 For multi-entity groups, Italy is taking a notably permissive approach.
-If a group has a unified pay policy across its Italian entities, the draft decree reportedly allows aggregation at the national level rather than reporting by individual legal entity.
+If a group has a unified pay policy across its Italian entities, the decree allows aggregation at the national level rather than reporting by individual legal entity.
 This is a meaningful concession for Italian conglomerates and a departure from the position in most other member states.

 Key Metrics